 Baby boomers, on the other hand, have often faced vanishing 401(k) money and other funds they have invested unwisely.
 In addition, there is the possibility that Congress will reduce Social Security benefits.
 As a baby boomer, I find that very annoying, as I have worked since 15 years of age contributing to that fund.

 Many baby boomers are willing to shoulder too much debt, which keeps them working longer or having less retirement income.
 However, many other boomers plan to move to a smaller home and seek a less complicated, less expensive lifestyle.

 People typically decide to sell their homes for financial reasons or practical reasons.
 With proper planning many people upgrade their home through the years, so they can receive an optimal price when they decide to sell.

 More than 80 percent of people between the ages of 50 to 64 have an adequate amount of home equity.
 The goal is certainly to reduce your mortgage payment, but it is ideal to eliminate a mortgage altogether.
 Purchasing a smaller house with a smaller mortgage is financially beneficial, which increases your financial security.

 Some people find this difficult for sentimental reasons if they have lived in the same home for many years, especially if they move a long distance away.
 While downsizing makes financial sense, it can be difficult for some to move, make new friends and learn their way around a new community.

 Empty Nest Syndrome

-Another of the major practical reasons occur when the children move out of the home, and a couple simply has more square footage then than they need.
-Often they may have bedrooms that are not used and a large yard that requires a great deal of work.
+When children grow older and move out of the home, many couples find that they simply have more square footage than they really need.
+Often they have bedrooms that are not being used anymore, or they may have a large yard that requires a great deal of work.

 Home maintenance is much easier in a smaller home.
 Moving to a smaller home or condo easily reduces these problems.
 Additionally, in the senior years many people lose their mates.
 A senior citizen who lives alone often moves to a more functional setting.